 The Philadelphia Orchestra in Concert on WRTI: Violinist Lisa Batiashvili plays Szymanowski and Chausson

-Join us on Sunday, April 10 at 1 PM on WRTI 90.1, and Monday, April 11 at 7 PM on WRTI HD-2 when the Philadelphia Orchestra in Concert series brings you a performance from the Orchestra’s 2021/2022 season, recorded live in January.
+Join us on Sunday, Oct.
+2 at 1 p.m. on WRTI 90.1, and Monday, Oct.
+3 at 7 p.m. on WRTI HD-2 when our Philadelphia Orchestra in Concert series brings you a performance recorded live in January, 2022.

 Conducted by Yannick Nézet-Séguin, this concert features violinist Lisa Batiashvili as soloist in two sumptuous concerted works: Karol Szymanowski’s First Violin Concerto and Ernest Chausson’s Poeme.
 The program concludes with Sergei Rachmaninoff’s mysterious tone poem, The Isle of the Dead.

 The program marks the first time The Philadelphia Orchestra has played a subscription-season concert at the Academy of Music since moving to Verizon Hall at the Kimmel Center in 2001.
 The opulent Academy was the Orchestra’s home for just over a century, and has been the venue for a number of special concerts since 2001, notably the annual Academy gala and ball.

 Szymanowski wrote his First Violin Concerto in 1916.
 Wishing to make the solo part as idiomatic as possible, he worked closely with his friend, the great Polish virtuoso Pawel Kochanski, who ultimately played the concerto’s American premiere in 1924 with the Philadelphia Orchestra under Leopold Stokowski.
 Chausson’s lush Poeme is indeed poetic and almost seems to tell a story through its eloquent dialogue between soloist and orchestra.
 The composer initially gave the work a title that hinted at a story line: “Song of Triumphant Love.”